At St. John’s C of E (Aided) Primary we regard the safeguarding of children as our main priority. We all have a responsibility to make this happen.

 Review of Policy and Practice

 In order to ensure that best practice is maintained, our policies are reviewed at least regularly to incorporate the latest statutory guidance emerge.
+If you would like more information on safeguarding, please contact the school for all our policies or view our policies section on our website.

 New Initiative – Children who go missing from home

 Click on the link to view the letter signed jointly by the Chief Constable and the Corporate Director of Children and Adults Services.
+Letter for Parents – Carers

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.